-Community workers help those who are marginalised and excluded from society to change their situation and tackle the problems that face their community.
-They sometimes work with communities as a whole, but they may also focus on specific groups, such as women and travellers.
-Community workers operate in teams, liaising closely with the police, social workers, teachers, local authorities, probation officers and other agencies.
-They represent the voices and needs of target groups and disadvantaged communities to policy makers at local and national level.
-Their typical responsibilities include:
+Community workers (also known as community development workers) help people who are marginalised to tackle the problems that face their local area.
+They sometimes work with communities as a whole, but they may also focus on specific groups, such as women or refugees.
+An important part of their role is to represent the voices and needs of target groups and disadvantaged communities to policymakers at local and national level.

 - helping communities to share knowledge and resources effectively

 - setting up new services

 - recruiting and training paid and voluntary staff